Get access to everything we publish when you sign up for Outside+.

 One of the big advantages to indoor cycling is the efficiency and focus.
 Objectives can be met and workout goals can be achieved, all in less time.
 Gone is the need to find uninterrupted flat roads or perfectly pitched climbs for that day’s scheduled interval.
 With the ability to structure workouts and monitor progress in programs like Today’s Plan, TrainerRoad, and Training Peaks, indoor cycling can offer any level of triathlete the chance to improve cycling fitness.
 Also gone are the days of having to stare at the garage wall or grainy VHS tapes of the Tour de France.
 Gamification programs like Zwift and The Sufferfest can offer workouts, races or just plain rides with other cyclists to keep you competitive and engaged.

 Switching from training outside to inside shouldn’t only involve a change of scenery, the how and why should change as well.
-We checked in with Joe Friel and Jim Rutberg, co-authors of the recently released book, Ride Inside: The Essential Guide to Get the Most Out of Indoor Cycling, Smart Trainers, Classes, and Apps, to find out key elements that should be considered when riding inside.
+We checked in with Joe Friel and Jim Rutberg, co-authors of Ride Inside: The Essential Guide to Get the Most Out of Indoor Cycling, Smart Trainers, Classes, and Apps, to find out key elements that should be considered when riding inside.

 How should volume and intensity be adjusted when riding inside?

 Friel: Intensity can stay the same as planned for a road ride.
 The bulk of weekly intensity should be in zones 1 and 2 with a small amount in zones 4 and 5.
 Workout duration, however, can be somewhat less than planned for the road as there is no coasting indoors.
 Typically, when riding indoors, the pedals are turning continuously.
 How then should the duration be changed from what was planned on the road to what will be done indoors?